Estimated reading time: 7 minutes

 We’ve all heard the saying, “The rich get richer,, ” which may be true, especially when we give money away when we don’t have to.

-We may not be literally handing over money at the time but the landlord where you rent will be all smiles when it’s not coming out of his pocket.
+We may not be literally handing cash in hand but the landlord where you rent will be all smiles when decorating costs are not coming out of his/her pocket.

-Sure your landlord could potentially deduct renovations to the rental from his/her taxes but why bother if you’re paying for them out of your own pocket?
+Sure your landlord could potentially deduct renovations for the rental from his/her taxes but why bother if the renter is paying for them out of their own pocket?

-We all decorate our houses from time to time when the need takes us or just a change of decor inspires us that we’ve seen on social media, media or print.
+We all decorate our houses from time to time especially when seasons change or just a change of decor inspires us that we’ve seen on social media, media or print.

 Painting will brighten any room in the home instantly and give it that brand new feeling back.

 I’ve talked before about decorating your home and which renovations tend to be better than others along with which ones we’ve done to our abode.

 There is however some decorating tips that I would give out that involves no decorating what so ever and it includes painting or lack of it.